 Richard D. Kinder

-Richard D. Kinder is Executive Chairman of Kinder Morgan, Inc., the largest midstream and the third largest energy company in North America based on enterprise value.
+Richard D. Kinder is Executive Chairman of Kinder Morgan, Inc., one of the largest energy infrastructure companies in North America.
 He is also a member of the company’s Office of the Chairman.

 Kinder Morgan is one of Fortune magazine's Most Admired Companies in America and was previously recognized as the top company among all industries for "Quality of Management."
 Mr. Kinder is a past recipient of Morningstar's CEO of the Year award.